PascalDAspden/stats220/README.md

 ##### Notes
-Links to download to see the code at work https://cran.r-project.org and https://posit.co/download/rstudio-desktop/
+Links to download to see the code at work [https://cran.r-project.org](https://cran.r-project.org/) and RStudio

 *Pascal* *Aspden-Mann*